SpooperNooter/Steelseries-Oled-Key-Display/README.md

 # Steelseries-Oled-Key-Display
 (wip) Very rough program to display pressed keystrokes on one of steelseries apex keyboards, does also have a afk animation to help prevent screen burn in.
 (Default afk time set to 30 secs, can change that in code)

-Should support any 128x40 OLED screen on a Steelseries Apex Keyboard (I've only tested it on my Apex 7)
+Should support any 128x40 OLED screen on a Steelseries Apex Keyboard (I've only tested it on my Apex 7), some features, like volume monitoring, are windows only.

 To run, clone / download this repo, install Python 3.8, `pip install -r requirements.txt`, and run `Oled_app.py`